 Each KELT telescope takes images of the sky automatically every night if the weather is good.
 The data is then transferred online to Ohio State and Vanderbilt for analysis and storage.

-How many planets have KELT discovered so far?
+How many planets has KELT discovered so far?

 What are the common features of KELT exoplanets?